 - 1. Demonstrate the management of instructional resources, staff, facilities, and records and reports. - 2.
 Manage the development of instructional materials for specific topics. - 3.
-Conduct classes using a lesson plan. - Manage the development of student evaluation instruments to support instruction and the evaluation of test results.
+Conduct classes using a lesson plan.

-C_FS 1041C FIRE INSTRUCTOR III CERTIFICATION COURSE (4 CEUs)
+C FS 1041C FIRE INSTRUCTOR III CERTIFICATION COURSE (4 CEUs)

 This course is based on NFPA 1041, Standard for Fire Service Instructor Professional Qualifications.
-The course is designed for the fire service instructor who, in addition to meeting Instructor II qualifications, wants to develop the knowledge and ability to develop comprehensive training curricula and programs for use by single or multiple organizations; conduct organization needs analysis; and develop training goals and implementation strategies.(Prerequisite: IFSAC or Pro Board/NPQS Fire Instructor II Certification Level.)
+The course is designed for the fire service instructor who, in addition to meeting Instructor II qualifications, wants to develop the knowledge and ability to develop comprehensive training curricula and programs for use by single or multiple organizations; conduct organization needs analysis; and develop training goals and implementation strategies.
+(Prerequisite: IFSAC or Pro Board/NPQS Fire Instructor II Certification Level.)

 - 1. Demonstrate the administration of agency policies and procedures for the management of instructional resources, staff, facilities, records, and reports. - 2.
-Plan, develop, and implement comprehensive programs and curricula. - 3.
+Plan, develop, and implement comprehensive programs and curricula.

 Develop an evaluation plan; collect, analyze, and report data; and utilize data for program validation and student feedback.

-C_FS 1521A FIRE DEPARTMENT INCIDENT SAFETY OFFICER (4 CEUs)
+C FS 1521A FIRE DEPARTMENT INCIDENT SAFETY OFFICER (4 CEUs)